-When a child crashes into the teenage years, it’s a rite of passage for him or her to blame anyone brave enough or stupid enough to come within spitting distance.
-Some, turn their loathing inwards.
+When a child crashes into the teenage years, it’s a rite of passage to blame anyone brave enough or stupid enough to come within spitting distance.

 I hated my bleeding heart.
-It conned me, making me believe the best of people.
+It conned me.
+It made me believe in the best of people.
 It fermented my gullibility yet I was ashamed not to trust.

 Thirteen years old is too young for a child to know the extent of his worthlessness.

 Mother and Father – overworking, over-achieving, rarely seen – were abruptly re-cast as hateful and interfering megalomaniacs.
-Even if they had chosen to spend time with me what lessons could they possibly teach?
-Nothing, absolutely nothing because I was suddenly an existential expert in everything.
+Even if they had chosen to spend time with me what lessons could they possibly have taught me?
+Nothing!
+Absolutely nothing because I was suddenly an existential expert in everything.
 I was a full-on genius.
-My grasp on the mysteries of human experience and the entire canon of spiritual and philosophical lore was simply incredible.
+My grasp of the mysteries of human experience and the entire canon of spiritual and philosophical lore was simply incredible.
+I was surely a walking, talking, eating, breathing, stinking marvel freaking out in a Teenage Daydream!

-If only they had listened to me, the world would be saved!
+If only they had listened to me, the world would have been saved!

-Although this calamity was all their fault, they were smug, dismissive and condescending when all it would have taken to calm the storm was a hug.
+Although the calamity I endured was all their fault, they accepted none of the blame.
+They were smug, dismissive and condescending when all it would have taken to calm the storm was a hug.

 Comment below or write to me: firstname.lastname@example.org